Battle of the Severn: Stone's return to power

-The Battle of the Severn
+Battle of the Severn

 Heamans was informed of an alleged plot to kill the inhabitants of Providence, as well as to burn his ship and kill his crew and officers.
 Following the removal of the women and children of Providence to The Golden Lyon, a war council was convened and appointed William Fuller, later known as "Captain Fuller" in the coming conflict, the military leader of the Puritan settlers at Providence.
 On March 23, 1655, the council issued a warrant to Heamans to serve as a counselor, with Heamans relating to Stone that he was bound to do so, ignoring his contrary orders.

 On March 24, 1655, Heamans fired on sloops and boats heading toward his ship, forcing their retreat.
 Heamans then ordered an armed sloop to bar their escape by blocking Spa Creek, the inlet of the Severn to which Stone's forces had retreated.
 On March 25, after Captain Fuller retrieved the only Commonwealth flag in the colony for use as his colors in battle, the forces met on Horn Point, with Fuller's forces driving Stone's small force to the end of the peninsula.
 In less than one half-hour, the battle was over, with 17 of Stone's forces being killed, and four executed, including Thomas Hatton, secretary of the colony.
 Thirty-two were wounded, including Stone.
 Only two of Fuller's force were killed.

 Governor Stone surrendered after he was promised mercy.
 Following hostilities, however, the war council issued death sentences for Stone and nine others.
 Four of the prisoners were executed, but the remainder, including Stone, were saved when the women of Providence begged that their lives be spared.